0xferit/ITU-Turkish-NLP-Pipeline-Caller/README.md

 # ITU Turkish NLP Pipeline Caller
- A tool for using [ITU Turkish NLP Pipeline API](http://tools.nlp.itu.edu.tr/)
+ A command-line tool for using [ITU Turkish NLP Pipeline API](http://tools.nlp.itu.edu.tr/)

 For details of the pipeline, please check the pipeline page and the sources below.